awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 `InstanceType`  <a name="cfn-batch-jobdefinition-containerproperties-instancetype"></a>
 The instance type to use for a multi\-node parallel job\.
 All node groups in a multi\-node parallel job must use the same instance type\.
-This parameter isn't applicable to single\-node container jobs or for jobs running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to single\-node container jobs or for jobs that run on Fargate resources and shouldn't be provided\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)